OleksiuDatsko/truck-guard/services/auth/README.md

 ### 1. What is it?

 The **Auth Service** is the central security "gatekeeper" for the TruckGuard ecosystem.
-It is a high-performance microservice written in **Go** (using the Fiber framework) designed to handle authentication for both human users and IoT devices (cameras/adapters).
+It is a high-performance Go-based microservice designed to handle authentication for both human users and IoT devices (cameras/adapters).

 ### 2. Purpose & How it Works

 The service ensures that only authorized entities can access the system's internal resources.
 It operates on two levels:

-* **User Authentication:** Validates login/password and issues **JWT tokens** for the SvelteKit frontend.
+- **User Authentication:** Validates login/password and issues **JWT tokens** for the SvelteKit frontend.
-* **Machine Authentication:** Validates **X-API-Keys** for cameras and ingestion adapters.
+- **Machine Authentication:** Validates **X-API-Keys** for cameras and ingestion adapters.
-* **Nginx Integration:** Works with the Nginx `auth_request` module.
+- **Nginx Integration:** Works with the Nginx `auth_request` module.
 Before a request reaches the backend, Nginx makes a sub-request to this service to verify the token or key.

 The codebase is organized into modular packages under `src/`:

 - `src/api`: Handlers and middleware.
 - `src/models`: Database GORM models.
 - `src/repository`: Database and Redis logic.